AsanteHS/Pompom/README.md

 ## Git hooks

-* Bajar binario de [git-hooks](https://github.com/git-hooks/git-hooks/releases) y agregarlo al PATH.
+* Download the binary from [git-hooks](https://github.com/git-hooks/git-hooks/releases) and append it to your PATH.
-* Instalar hooks: `git hooks install`
+* Install hooks: `git hooks install`

 ## Pycharm IDE